ELEC5506 Process Instrumentation and Control

 - Students are able to (1) demonstrate professional engineering skills and abilities when working in teams; (2) read technical standards; (3) design signal conditioning circuits for process instrumentation and control; (4) analyse various measurement principles; (5) design industrial control systems; and (6) write ladder logic programs for PLCs.

-- Typically this unit is assessed in the following ways: (1) class test; (2) laboratory assignments; and (3) a final examination.
+- Typically this unit is assessed in the following ways: (1) laboratory reports; (2) assignments; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.